sio2project/oioioi/GUIDE.md

 newgrp docker
 ```

-All the commands below are run in `oioioi` directory (main directory of the repository).
+All the commands below are being run in `oioioi` directory (main directory of the repository).
 In order to use `easy_toolbox.py` alternative method, check python package requirements in `easy_toolbox.py`.

 To build OIOIOI image run